 My teacher mentioned that it is not unusual to fall asleep the first few times you experience deep relaxation.
 Despite my intention to remain awake, I felt myself begin to drift off almost immediately.
 When I was awoken by the snores of a neighboring student some time later, I had no idea how much time has passed.
 It turned out there were only about 10 minutes left in the class.
 During that 10 minutes, I felt more rested and aware than usual, and my craving for a long savasana was thoroughly satisfied.

-Yoga nidra lends itself well to home practice, since all you need is a comfortable place to lie down and an instructor's voice to guide you.
+Yoga nidra lends itself well to self practice, since all you need is a comfortable place to lie down and an instructor's voice to guide you.
 Audio recordings of Miller and other teachers are readily available.
-Many find yoga nidra to be an accessible gateway to meditation, as well as relieving accumulated tension and helping to heal deep psychological wounds.
-It can also provide a way to gain the equanimity necessary to face the stress of daily life.
+Many find yoga nidra to be an accessible gateway to meditation, a way to relieve accumulated tension and a path to heal deep psychological wounds.
+It can also provide the equanimity necessary to face the stress of daily life.

 Miller, Richard.
 Yoga Nidra: A Meditative Practice for Deep Relaxation and Healing.
 Sounds True, Inc., 2010, 2005.